Higher geometric sheaf theories: Modulators and localizations

-of sieves obtained by $(-1)$-truncation of the maps in $M$ generates a Grothendieck topology $J$ whose sheaves are exactly the $(M_{-1})$-local objects. \item The Grothendieck topology $J$ consists exactly of those monomorphims with representable codomain which are contained in the modality $\mathcal{L}$ generated by $M$. \end{enumerate} \end{lemma} \begin{proof} For Part 1, since $(-1)$-truncation in $\hat{\mathcal{C}}$ is pullback- stable, the class $M_{-1}$ is a modulator which consists of monomorphisms.
-Hence, by \cite[Corollary 3.4.14]{as_soa}, the (topological) modality $\mathcal{L}_{-1}$ it generates is left exact.
-We therefore obtain a Grothendieck topology $J$ which consists of the maps in $\mathcal{L}_{-1}$ with representable codomain.
-Being another generating set of $\mathcal{L}_{-1}$, has the desired property.
+of sieves obtained by $(-1)$-truncation of the maps in $M$ generates a Grothendieck topology $J$ whose sheaves are exactly the $(M_{-1})$-local objects. \item The Grothendieck topology $J$ consists exactly of those monomorphisms with representable codomain which are contained in the saturation $\mathrm{Sat}(M)$. \end{enumerate} \end{lemma} \begin{proof} For Part 1, since $(-1)$-truncation in $\hat{\mathcal{C}}$ is pullback-stable, the class $M_{-1}$ is a modulator which consists of monomorphisms.
+Hence, by \cite[Corollary 3.4.14]{as_soa}, the (topological) saturation $\mathrm{Sat}(M_{-1})$ that it generates is left exact.
+We therefore obtain a Grothendieck topology $J$ which consists of the maps in $\mathrm{Sat}(M_{-1})$ with representable codomain.
+As both $M_{-1}$ and $J$ are generating sets of $\mathrm{Sat}(M_{-1})$, the statement follows.
+Part 2 follows directly from \cite[Proposition 4.1.14]{abfjsheavesII}. \end{proof}